 The reason given for the Ontario hikes by Minister of Colleges and Universities Harry Parrott was "mounting public concern over the extent of taxpayers support for foreign students".
 The hike won't apply to students in the middle of programs, he said, but once it applies to all international students he estimated a \$6 million yearly saving.
-OFS challenged
+OFS challenged those figures charging the ministry had Management Functions, and Union Memgiven no explanation for its calculations. bership Dues is still open.
+Final agree-In Manitoba two university administra- ment has also to be reached over Saltions didn't bother waiting for any govern- aries, Hours of Work, Paid Holidays, ment directives and decided to impose Vacations, Free Parking, and Second quotas fearing an overflow of internationals because of the Alberta and Ontario decisions.

-The University of Brandon has limited international students to 20 percent of the full-time enrolment while the University of Winnipeg set a 200 student
+The University of Brandon has limited international students to 20 percent of the full-time enrolment while the University of Winnipeg set a 200 student limit.